alebairos/xfutebol/manual.md

 - The SHOOT action is a critical component of XFutebol, offering a direct attempt to score a goal.
 - Accuracy and the strategic use of shooters based on their attributes are key to maximizing the effectiveness of SHOOT actions.
 - Players need to position their pieces effectively, taking into account the distance and angle of the shot to increase the chances of scoring.

+### 12.5 LONG SHOOT Action

+#### 1. Eligible Pieces for LONG SHOOT Action:
+- **All pieces** are eligible to perform a LONG SHOOT action.
+This includes Dribblers (R), Goalers (G), Long Experts (L), Midfielders (M), Attackers (A), Defenders (D), and the Goal Keeper (K).

+#### 2. Target Squares for LONG SHOOT Action:
+- The target for a LONG SHOOT action is the opponent's goal area.
+- The range of the LONG SHOOT action is typically up to 3 times the standard movement range of the piece.
+   - **Example:** An Attacker (A), who normally moves 2 squares forward, can attempt a long shoot from up to 6 squares away from the goal.

+#### 3. State of Origin and Target Squares:
+- **Origin Square:** Initially contains the piece performing the LONG SHOOT action.
+After the shot, the piece remains, but the ball is directed towards the goal.
+- **Target Square:** The goal area squares where the long shot is aimed.

+#### 4. Possible Results of LONG SHOOT Action:
+- **Goal Scored:** If the LONG SHOOT action successfully outmatches the goalkeeper's defense, based on the shooter's and goalkeeper's respective attributes.
+- **Saved by Goalkeeper:** If the goalkeeper's defense attribute is equal to or higher than the shooter's goal attribute.
+- **Missed Shot:** If the long shot does not reach the goal area or goes off-target.
+- **Intercepted in CHALLENGE:** The LONG SHOOT can be intercepted if there is an opponent's piece in one of the squares along the trajectory of the shot.
+The interception is determined by a CHALLENGE action, where the opposing piece attempts to block or take control of the ball.

+### Notes:
+- The LONG SHOOT action adds a strategic layer to the game, enabling players to attempt scoring from a distance.
+- The interception possibility via a CHALLENGE adds an element of risk, making the decision to perform a LONG SHOOT more tactical.
+- Players need to assess the field for potential interceptors and weigh the risk of interception against the chance of scoring.

+### Notes:
+- The LONG SHOOT action allows players to attempt to score from greater distances, adding a dynamic element to the game.
+- The increased range requires precise judgment and strategic positioning, as well as consideration of the shooter's attributes.
+- Successfully executing a LONG SHOOT depends on the shooter's skill and the goalkeeper's ability to defend, making it a high-risk, high-reward action.

+- This action requires players to consider the risk and reward of attempting a goal from a distance, factoring in both the shooter's and the goalkeeper's capabilities.

+### 12.6 Dribble Action

+#### 1. Eligible Pieces for DRIBBLE Action:
+- **All pieces** are eligible to perform a DRIBBLE action.
+This includes Dribblers (R), Goalers (G), Long Experts (L), Midfielders (M), Attackers (A), Defenders (D), and the Goal Keeper (K).

+#### 2. Target Squares for DRIBBLE Action:
+- The target for a DRIBBLE action is typically an adjacent square in any direction.
+- The DRIBBLE action is used to evade an opponent piece in an adjacent square while maintaining possession of the ball.

+#### 3. State of Origin and Target Squares:
+- **Origin Square:** Initially contains the piece performing the DRIBBLE action along with the ball.
+- **Target Square:** Can be adjacent in any direction, ideally empty or containing an opponent's piece to be dribbled past.

+#### 4. Possible Results of DRIBBLE Action:
+- **Successful Dribble:** If the dribbling piece's Speed and Skill successfully outmatch the adjacent opponent's Speed and Defense.
+- **Failed Dribble:** If the adjacent opponent's Speed and Defense are equal to or greater than the dribbling piece's Speed and Skill.
+- **Tie:** In case of a tie, the dribbling piece maintains possession, but the DRIBBLE action fails to advance the ball.

+### Notes:
+- The DRIBBLE action is essential in XFutebol for advancing the ball and evading opponents, particularly in crowded areas of the field.
+- Dribblers (R) might have an advantage in this action due to their likely higher Speed and Skill attributes.
+- Successful DRIBBLE maneuvers require strategic decision-making, considering both the dribbler's and the opponent's attributes.
+- The action adds a layer of tactical play, emphasizing the importance of individual skill in ball control and evasion.

+### 12.7 Challenge Action

+#### 1. Eligible Pieces for CHALLENGE Action:
+- **All pieces** are eligible to perform a CHALLENGE action.
+This includes Dribblers (R), Goalers (G), Long Experts (L), Midfielders (M), Attackers (A), Defenders (D), and the Goal Keeper (K).

+#### 2. Target Squares for CHALLENGE Action:
+- The target for a CHALLENGE action is the square occupied by an opponent's piece who has the ball or is the intended recipient of a ball in motion (during SHOOT, PASS, or LONG SHOOT actions).
+- CHALLENGE actions are typically executed in adjacent squares to the challenging piece.

+#### 3. State of Origin and Target Squares:
+- **Origin Square:** Initially contains the piece performing the CHALLENGE action.
+- **Target Square:** Occupied by the opponent's piece with the ball or the intended recipient of the ball.

+#### 4. Possible Results of CHALLENGE Action:
+- **Successful Challenge:** If the total of the challenger's Speed, Strength, and Defense is greater than the total of the opponent's Speed, Strength, and Skill.
+- **Failed Challenge:** If the opponent's total of Speed, Strength, and Skill is equal to or greater than the total of the challenger's Speed, Strength, and Defense.
+- **Tie:** If there is a tie in the total attributes, the ball continues its intended path; the CHALLENGE action neither gains possession of the ball nor disrupts its course.

+### Notes:
+- The CHALLENGE action is a fundamental defensive tactic in XFutebol, enabling players to counter opponents' offensive moves and potentially regain possession.
+- It introduces a critical decision-making aspect to the game, where players must assess the risk and opportunity of challenging an opponent's action.
+- The ability to CHALLENGE various actions like SHOOT, PASS, and LONG SHOOT (excluding LONG PASS) adds strategic depth and dynamic interactions between players on the field.

+### 12.8 Sprint Action

+#### 1. Eligible Pieces for SPRINT Action:
+- **All pieces** are eligible to perform a SPRINT action.
+This includes Dribblers (R), Goalers (G), Long Experts (L), Midfielders (M), Attackers (A), Defenders (D), and the Goal Keeper (K).

+#### 2. Target Squares for SPRINT Action:
+- The target for a SPRINT action is any square within the double movement range of the piece.
+- The SPRINT action is used to rapidly advance or reposition the piece on the field, typically for strategic positioning or responding to threats.

+#### 3. State of Origin and Target Squares:
+- **Origin Square:** Initially contains the piece performing the SPRINT action.
+- **Target Square:** Can be any square within the double movement range of the piece, ideally positioning the piece advantageously on the field.

+#### 4. Possible Results of SPRINT Action:
+- **Successful Sprint:** The piece successfully moves to the target square, covering a greater distance than usual in a single turn.
+- **Failed Sprint:** The SPRINT action fails if the target square is not within the permissible range or is occupied by another piece (either teammate or opponent).
+- **Tie:** Not applicable as SPRINT does not involve a direct contest with another piece.

+#### 5. Limitation and Recovery Period for SPRINTs:
+- **Team Limit:** A team can perform up to 3 SPRINTs per half without any penalty.
+- **Additional SPRINTs:** Teams can decide to use more than 3 SPRINTs.
+However, for each SPRINT beyond the third, the piece used will be temporarily removed from the field for a 90-second recovery period.
+- **Recovery Mechanism:** The recovery period simulates fatigue and recovery, reflecting the physical demands of an actual sprint.
+The piece is sidelined and cannot participate in the game during this time.
+- **Strategic Consideration:** This rule requires teams to weigh the benefits of additional SPRINTs against the cost of temporarily losing a piece from the field, adding a layer of depth to tactical decisions.

+### Notes:
+- The SPRINT action, with its limitation and recovery period, mirrors real-life athletic constraints, bringing an element of realism to XFutebol.
+- The decision to use additional SPRINTs becomes a significant strategic choice, balancing immediate tactical gain against short-term numerical disadvantage.
+- Managing the use of SPRINTs effectively becomes crucial, especially in critical phases of the game or when planning for specific strategies.